silviapetrino/vue-hello/README.md

 1. Add the Vue CDN.

-2. Add a <div> element with the id "App" that will contain the program.
+2. Add an html element with the id "App" that will contain the program.

 3. Add a script.js file.